Failure Assertion Programming — IEC 61508 Software Technique

 - Runtime coverage: Assertions remain enabled in safety builds and are exercised by negative tests and fault injection.

-- Performance control: Overhead measured; any optimization or thinning is justified and documented.
+- Performance control: Overhead measured; any optimisation or thinning is justified and documented.

 Common pitfalls

-- Compiling out assertions in release builds — Mitigation: Use project macros that call safe-reaction hooks; justify any removals against SIL goals.
+Mitigation: Use project macros that call safe-reaction hooks.
+Justify any removals against SIL goals.

-- Unsafe failure handlers (e.g., blind reset) — Mitigation: Replace with controlled transitions to safe/degraded states and persistent logging.
+Mitigation: Replace with controlled transitions to safe or degraded states and persistent logging.

-- Unbounded overhead — Mitigation: Classify severity; keep fatal checks in hot paths and move non-critical diagnostics to slower monitors.
+Mitigation: Classify severity.
+Keep fatal checks in hot paths.
+Move non-critical diagnostics to slower monitors.

 Should assertions be disabled in production?